Recurrent Neural Networks Explanation

 The basic work-flow of a Recurrent Neural Network is as follows:-

 Note that is the initial hidden state of the network.
 Typically, it is a vector of zeros, but it can have other values also.
 One method is to encode the presumptions about the data into the initial hidden state of the network.
-For example, for a problem to determine to the tone of a speech given by a renowned person, the person’s past speeches’ tones may be encoded into the initial hidden state.
-Another technique is to make the initial hidden state as a trainable parameter.
+For example, for a problem to determine the tone of a speech given by a renowned person, the person’s past speeches’ tones may be encoded into the initial hidden state.
+Another technique is to make the initial hidden state a trainable parameter.
 Although these techniques add little nuances to the network, initializing the hidden state vector to zeros is typically an effective choice.